venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/receive-query-notifications-from-sql-using-the-wcf-service-model.md

 |**NotificationStatement**|Specifies the SQL statement (SELECT or EXEC \<*stored procedure*\>) used to register for query notifications.
 The adapter gets a notification message from SQL Server only when the result set for the specified SQL statement changes.|
 |**NotifyOnListenerStart**|Specifies whether the adapter sends a notification to the adapter clients when the listener is started.|

  For a more complete description of these properties, see [Read about the BizTalk Adapter for SQL Server adapter binding properties](../../adapters-and-accelerators/adapter-sql/read-about-the-biztalk-adapter-for-sql-server-adapter-binding-properties.md).
-For a complete description of how to use the [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] to receive notifications from SQL Server, read further.
+For a complete description of how to use the [!INCLUDE [adaptersqlshort](../../includes/adaptersqlshort-md.md)] to receive notifications from SQL Server, read further.

 ## Configuring Notifications Using the WCF Service Model
  To receive the notifications using the WCF service model, you must:

-1. Generate a WCF service contract (interface) for the **Notification** operation from the metadata exposed by the adapter.
-To do this, you could use the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)].
+1. Generate a WCF service contract (interface) for the <strong>Notification</strong> operation from the metadata exposed by the adapter.
+To do this, you could use the [!INCLUDE [addadapterservrefshort](../../includes/addadapterservrefshort-md.md)].

-2. Generate a WCF client for the **Select** operation on the Employee table.
-To do this, you could use the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)].
+2. Generate a WCF client for the <strong>Select</strong> operation on the Employee table.
+To do this, you could use the [!INCLUDE [addadapterservrefshort](../../includes/addadapterservrefshort-md.md)].

 3. Implement a WCF service from this interface.

 4. Host this WCF service using a service host (**System.ServiceModel.ServiceHost**).

 ## About the Examples Used in this Topic
  The examples in this topic receive notification for the Employee table.
 A script to generate the table is supplied with the samples.
 For more information about the samples, see [Samples for the SQL adapter](../../adapters-and-accelerators/adapter-sql/samples-for-the-sql-adapter.md).
-A sample, **Notification_ServiceModel**, which is based on this topic, is also provided with the [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] samples.
+A sample, <strong>Notification_ServiceModel</strong>, which is based on this topic, is also provided with the [!INCLUDE [adaptersqlshort](../../includes/adaptersqlshort-md.md)] samples.

 ## The WCF Service Contract and Class
- You can use the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] to create a WCF service contract (interface) and supporting classes for the **Notification** operation.
+ You can use the [!INCLUDE [addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] to create a WCF service contract (interface) and supporting classes for the <strong>Notification</strong> operation.
 For more information about generating a WCF service contract, see [Generate a WCF Client or WCF Service Contract for SQL Server Artifacts](../../adapters-and-accelerators/adapter-sql/generate-a-wcf-client-or-wcf-service-contract-for-sql-server-artifacts.md).

 ### The WCF Service Contract (Interface)
  The following code shows the WCF service contract (interface) generated for the **Notification** operation.